Running a Qiskit Function as a function

 <gateway-client>

-• entrypoint - name of python file you want to execute
+• entrypoint - the name of the Python file that will be executed.

 • working_dir - directory where your script is located (directory size must be less than 50MB).
 This is optional parameter and will be current folder by default.